lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 which, when combined with Equation 8-16 and Equation 8-13 for the s derivatives, yields Equation 8-14.

 One final step remains.
-The derivatives in the $vec{x}$ coordinate system must be converted to the global x-y-z system.
-We can do this by creating a unit vector $vec{v}$ as
+The derivatives in the $\vec{x}$ coordinate system must be converted to the global x-y-z system.
+We can do this by creating a unit vector $\vec{v}$ as

 $$
 \begin{equation*}